Rikemannen/obsidian-sync/Journal/September 22 2025.md

+I dreamt about being in the us and trying to get home before school started, but i was stuck trying to order at McDonalds since there were so many things like cheese blocks and pineapple that you could buy.
+I eventually went to the cashier to order, but i woke up.
+I remember the screens were at a website called "spendrups" or smth...
+I also dreamt about being at some sponsored event with shitloads of food, but that made me late or smth so i time traveled away from that to not get late..?

+I have now woken up, i did take my new pants, however my mom got an "old" shirt for me.
+When she was looking for a shirt to have outside i said that she could take my hoodie.
+So yea im also gonna get my thigh highs later.

 Uhh im just journaling now cuz why not, i just had music,  iplayed with Jamie most of the time , it was fun ... :)